3ddP/sigmasense/README.md

 Here are a few instructions for the usage of this repo.
 This repo contains the files needed to generate a static blog website with [Jekyll](https://jekyllrb.com/).
 Most of the stuff in here does not have to be touched.
 You should only interact with the `./_posts` and `./assets/images` directories.
 Your blog posts in markdown go in the former, while any images used in your post go in the latter.
 Feel free to create new folders inside `./assets/images` **for your own blog posts**, but you will be responsible for remembering where you put your stuff. **Don't touch any files you didn't put there yourself unless you're 100% sure you know what you're doing.**

+* **NOTE:** it takes a while for changes to show up on the website.
+Wait a few minutes after pushing changes to see if they show up correctly.
+If more than 5~10 minutes go by, an error probably occured.
+You can check the logs on GitHub by going to the repository, then `Settings > Pages > pages and build deployment > build > Build with Jekyll`.
+You can also test locally before pushing; more on this later.

 ---

 ## Making blog posts